Is Sharna Burgess And Bonner Bolton Dating? Their Undeniable Chemistry Explained

 After their performance on Monday’s Dancing with the Stars episode, Bonner Bolton revealed that he is dedicating the dance to honor a family member who no longer has the capacity to do the same, per People.

 “It felt great.
 I was really in love with this dance — the steps.
-It’s a lot like the dance I come from — the Texas two-step — and I’d like to dedicate it to my uncle, who’s in a wheelchair from a bad horse accident last year,” he said before sharing something a bit more detail about his uncle that brought tears of joy to some members of the audience.
+It’s a lot like the dance I come from — the Texas two-step — and I’d like to dedicate it to my uncle, who’s in a wheelchair from a bad horse accident last year,” he said before sharing something a bit more detailed about his uncle that brought tears of joy to some members of the audience.

 “I know if he could, he’d be slow-dancing with his wife Vicki right now.”

-Tell us what you think about this article in the comments section below and stay tuned for more news about Sharna Burgess and Bonner Bolton in Dancing with the Stars.
+Tell us what you think about this article in the comments section below and stay tuned for more news about Sharna Burgess and Bonner Bolton on Dancing with the Stars.

 [Featured Image by ABC]